emcofa/Jsramverk-backend/README.md

 3. To put your backend into operation you can download [Azure](https://azure.microsoft.com/en-us/) and create an App service after your preferences.
 After that you have your backend API accessed to your frontend.

 4. The structure of the backend routes are following:

+   - /port:8888/register :POST.
+Requires a JSON-body which inlcudes keys "email" and "password".

+   - /port:8888/login :POST.
+Requires a JSON-body which inlcudes keys "email" and "password".

    - /port:8888/docs :GET.
 Returns a JSON-object containing an array of documents in database.

    - /port:8888/docs :POST.
 Requires a JSON-body which inlcudes keys "name" and "html".
 Returns a JSON object of the created document.